imgag/ngs-bits/doc/GSvar/variant_filtering.md

 ## Variant filtering

+The data format for small variants (SNVs and InDels) is the `GSvar format`.
+It contains the variants, annotations of the variants and meta data.
+Detailled documentation of the format can be found [here](gsvar_format.md).

-GSvar provides default filters, for the most common filter operations.
+The GSvar application provides default filters, for the most common filter operations.
 These filters can be further modified according to user needs.
 Additionally, powerful custom filters can be created by combining several filter steps.
 A documentation of available filter steps and their parameters can be found [here](https://github.com/imgag/ngs-bits/blob/master/doc/tools/VariantFilterAnnotations.md).